AUTOMCAS/CV/README.md

 ## <a name="makers">Makers Academy experience</a>

-#### Makers Academy (August to December 2022)
+August to December 2022.

-Highly selective 16 week intensive software development bootcamp.
+A highly selective 16 week intensive software development bootcamp.

-- Learning how to learn:
+- Learning how to better learn: developed and refined learning strategies using books, repetition and reflection.
+I recorded in my learning journey [here](https://github.com/AUTOMCAS/learning_journey).
-- Adaptability: Learning New Languages and technologies
+- Adaptability: Learning new Languages, ways of working and technologies in short periods of time.
-- OOP/SOLID:
+- Clean code: Learning about and applying SOLID and OOP principles to develop projects with clean and easily adaptable code.
+Example: [Bank App tech test](https://github.com/AUTOMCAS/bank_tech_test)
-- TDD:
+- TDD: Building projects using a red, green, refactor test driven processes.
+Ensuring good code coverage and behaviour first unit and integration tests.
-- Debugging:
+- Debugging: Using error messages and logs/prints to gain visibility on issues.
-- Full stack:
+- Full stack: Developing projects with front and back ends using a range of appropriate software.
+Example MERN stack: [GrumbleBook - A Facebook clone](https://github.com/AUTOMCAS/grumbleBook)
-- Databases:
+- Databases: Using PostgreSQL and MongoDB to manage databases using create, read, update and delete operations.
-- APIs:
+- APIs: Using APIs like REST APIs to transfer data using functions like GET, POST and PATCH.
+The [Votewatch](https://github.com/tomallens/votewatch) project uses the external House of Commons API to obtain information on MPs
-- Wellbeing and Productivity:
+- Wellbeing, productivity and empathy: Practiced appropriate break taking and time management, alone and when part of a group or pair.
+Through my patience and integrity I endeavoured to create a feeling of safety in a learning environment where feedback can be freely given and received.
-- Agile workflow: Project development
+- Agile workflow: Following Agile project development processes to build projects as part of a team.
+Utilising planning sessions, ticketing, standups, sprints, retros and iterative development.
-- Collaboration: teamwork and pairing
+- Collaboration: Pairing daily over challenging material with people with a range of personalities and ways of working.
+Working closely with a team to develop projects with multiple features, technologies and short deadlines.

 ## <a name="projects">Projects</a>